Lyme Disease Misdiagnosed as OCD: When Psychiatric Symptoms Have an Infectious Cause

 Neuropsychiatric Lyme Symptoms Are Often Overlooked

-Lyme disease has been associated with a wide range of psychiatric symptoms, including:
+Lyme disease has been associated with a wide range of psychiatric symptoms, including depression, panic, emotional instability, OCD-like behaviors, and dissociation.

 These symptoms may reflect neuroinflammation rather than a primary psychiatric disorder.

-In children, this presentation may be labeled as PANS or PANDAS.
-In adults, it is often diagnosed as anxiety or OCD—without considering infection.
+In children, this presentation may be diagnosed as PANS or PANDAS.
+In adults, it is often labeled as anxiety disorder or OCD—without considering infection.

-A patient presented with worsening obsessive thoughts, insomnia, and sensory overload.
+A patient was tested for Bartonella after worsening obsessive thoughts, insomnia, and sensory overload failed to improve with psychiatric treatment alone.

 Treatment focused on infection rather than psychiatric medication alone.